arunkd13/arunkd13.github.io/content/blog/apcnf.md

 can withstand the hot and dry months of March to May.
 So intercropping a short duration crop and a longer duration crop could be a solution.
     2. The sequence of crops is also important.
-For example, it is better to grow a grain or food crop after [Mucuna](../search-for-mucuna) as it leaves the field rich with nitrogen and reduced weed growth.
+For example, it is better to grow a grain or food crop after [mucuna](../search-for-mucuna) as it leaves the field rich with nitrogen and reduced weed growth.
 Also, I am hoping that as the soil structure improves, it can percolate more of the rain water allowing plant growth during the dry spells.
-    3. I also need to find an alternative to Mucuna which requires lesser water, as I will not have sufficient water for irrigation if I increase the land under cultivation.
+    3. I also need to find an alternative to mucuna which requires lesser water, as I will not have sufficient water for irrigation if I increase the land under cultivation.